-zit=-0.017-0.071yit+8.047*πit+2.837σit-0.319*toit+0.968*zi,t-1+uit
+zit=-0.017-0.071yit+8.047*πit+2.837σit-0.319*toit+0.968*zi,t-1+uit (2)

 Note that this is an unbalanced panel, with only 5 observations for the RMB.
-Excluding China does not change the estimates appreciably.
+Excluding China altogether does not change the estimates appreciably.

 In these estimates, reserves have over the last two decades not behaved in a way consistent with earlier correlations, whether or not the level of reserves is transformed by the logit function.
 GDP share, inflation, exchange rate volatility and turnover have unanticipated signs.

 Some of the puzzling results disappear if all the variables are first differenced.
 Then the proportion of variance explained (omitting lagged dependent variable) is about 12%, and the coefficient on income becomes significant.
-Higher GDP of the country issuing the reserve currency is associated with a higher share or reserves.
+Higher GDP of the country issuing the reserve currency is associated with a higher share of reserves.

 The last twenty years have been marked by momentous events which the previous study could not incorporate, with its sample ending in 2003.
 These include the 2007-08 global financial crisis, the Euro area crisis, the Covid-19 pandemic, and (at the end of the sample) Russia’s expanded invasion of Ukraine.